erikdubois/ArchCinnamon/README.md

 	- openbox
 	- i3

-But we will install CINNAMON instead.
+We will install CINNAMON this time.

 	sudo pacman -S cinnamon